Keys to Identification

 This information courtesy of the Colorado Natural Areas Program

-Roots: The root system consists of long indeterminate roots, which spread both horizontaly and verticaly, and short determinant roots, which spread in a strictly horizontaly.
+The root system consists of long indeterminate roots, which spread both horizontally and vertically, and short determinant roots, which spread in a strictly horizontally.

 Habitat and Distribution

 Cypress spurge commonly occurs in dry to moderately moist meadows, pastures, forest edges, roadsides, rights-of-way, cemeteries, and gardens.
 Cypress spurge generally does not occur on intensively cultivated soils (Stahevitch et al. 1988).

 Not yet widespread in Colorado.
 An escaped ornamental in some areas.

 Plants overwinter as seed or root and crown tissue.
 Over-wintering buds develop on the indeterminate roots (Stahevitch et al. 1988).
 New shoots emerge, and seeds germinate, each spring soon after the snow cover melts.
 Flowering begins the first or second week of May.
 Seeds may mature as early as the third week in June.
 A second flowering often occurs in late summer or early fall.

 Cypress spurge reproduces by vegetative propagation or seed.

 Cypress spurge generally produces between 30-900 seeds per plant, which exhibit germination rates of 85% (Stahevitch et al. 1988).

 Stahevitch, A.E., C.W.
 Crompton, and W.A.
 Wojtas.
 The biology of Canadian weeds.
 85. Euphorbia cyparissias L. Canadian Journal of Plant Science 68:175-191.